s3ql/s3ql/rst/authinfo.rst

 ====================================

-Normally, S3QL reads username and password for the backend as well as an encryption passphrase for the bucket from the terminal.
+Normally, S3QL reads username and password for the backend as well as an encryption passphrase for the file system from the terminal.
 Most commands also accept an :cmdopt:`--authfile` parameter that can be used to read this information from a file instead.

 The authentication file consists of sections, led by a ``[section]`` header and followed by ``name: value`` entries.
 The section headers